bBoxType/Kernkraft/README.md

 This set of plugins for the font editor »Glyphs« is based on the way of kerning by [bBox Type GmbH](https://www.bboxtype.com).
 The code is written by [Mark Frömberg](http://www.markfromberg.com) (@Mark2Mark).
 Please contact me for any issues or ideas.

 Kenrkraft simplifies the process of accessing all the glyph pairs provided by your font, regardless of the size of the character set.
-Easily navigate through the glyphs with the keyboard arrows (←, →) and Enter key (⏎), while the tool automatically marks the completed glyphs in a convenient TODO list.\n\nKernschmelze interpolates the kerning of two masters.
+Easily navigate through the glyphs with the keyboard arrows (←, →) and Enter key (⏎), while the tool automatically marks the completed glyphs in a convenient TODO list.

+Kernschmelze interpolates the kerning of two masters.

 Once installed, find them in *Glyph > Kernkraft* and *Glyph > Kernschmelze*